asterisk/documentation/docs/Development/Reference-Information/Other-Reference-Information/Unique-Call-ID-Logging-in-Asterisk-12-and-beyond.md

----
+!!! note

-**Note:**  This is an Asterisk-specific concept.
+    This is an Asterisk-specific concept.
 Not to be confused with Caller-ID or a SIP 'Call-ID' field.

----
+[//]: # (end-note)

 What is a call?